The history of the Amsterdam Pipe Museum

 Public activities

-In the 21st century, the website has proven to be by far the most important public service.
+In the 21st century, the website has proven to be by far the museum’s most important public service.
 Established in 2000, the Pijpenkabinet website grew over a ten-year period into an extensive source of information with hundreds of pages and more than 2,000 illustrations.
 In line with the worldwide web, the website has always been completely bilingual.
 However, the information remained fairly flat in the sense that it was a series of digital brochures, articles and pictures with a chat.
-Visitor numbers increasing to over 50,000 per year proved the need for information about the culture of pipe smoking.
+Visitor numbers increased to over 50,000 per year, proving the need for information about the culture of pipe smoking.
 The electronic Pijpenkabinet Newsletter was the means of communication to the target group for support.

 In 2004 the Netherlands Open Air Museum in Arnhem was interested in furnishing a room with smoking pipes for a period of ten years.
-In the midst of two hundred special pipes from the Amsterdam museum, the visitor could comfortably sit and watch a film in which the curator tells about the remarkable backgrounds of some special pieces.
+Amongst two hundred special pipes from the Amsterdam museum, the visitor could comfortably sit and watch a film in which the curator tells about the remarkable backgrounds of some special pieces.
 This created an outpost at the other side of the country.

-The initiative of the Pijpenkabinet to publish a joint brochure with all museums for pipes and tobacco in the Netherlands was enthusiastically received.
-It was the first form of simple collaboration in which visits to the Dutch pipe and tobacco collections were stimulated by peer referral.
-After a few years, however, the final closure of three of the nine museums followed, which diluted the concept.
-This turned out to be a symptomatic phenomenon that was also recognizable abroad: the culture of smoking was no longer in demand.
+The Pijpenkabinet’s initiative to publish a joint brochure with all museums for pipes and tobacco in the Netherlands was enthusiastically received.
+It was the first form of simple collaboration between the Dutch pipe and tobacco collections, promoting visits by peer referral.
+After a few years, however, three of the nine museums closed, which diluted the concept.
+This turned out to be a symptom of a phenomenon that was also recognizable abroad: the culture of smoking was no longer in demand.

 Museum visits in the Amsterdam phase stayed unexpectedly behind expectations.
 Group visits by Dutch target groups, from smoking clubs to housewives, were substantial in addition to the motivated foreign tourist.
 However, as the discussion surrounding the smoking ban became more intense and less subtle, museum visits declined.
 The Pijpenkabinet responded by temporarily not seeking publicity and working behind the scenes on collection and research.

-In order to respond to the social fact that pipe smokers disappear from the street scene, the Pijpenkabinet has developed two initiatives.
-With a pipe smoking course, a group of novice and aspiring pipe smokers is initiated every month in the tricks of enjoying a pipe .
+In order to respond to the social fact that pipe smokers are disappearing from the street, the Pijpenkabinet has developed two initiatives.
+With a pipe smoking course, a group of novice and aspiring pipe smokers is initiated every month in the tricks of enjoying a pipe.
 This unique service appears to meet a need, especially among young people up to the age of 35.
 The Amsterdams Pijprokers Genootschap (Amsterdam Pipe Smokers Society) was also founded in 2000.
 By making the social and cultural aspect of pipe smoking visible, the difference between cigarette addiction and savouring smoking a pipe was demonstrated and propagated.